Hélio Castroneves: Karting career

 From early 1981 to 1986, Castroneves observed his father's minor stock car team race on weekends by being sneaked into a car's trunk in racing overalls and helmet, allowing him into a circuit.
 (Note: Since the minimum age of admittance to a Brazilian race track was sixteen, Castroneves hid between his father, another karter and equipment to prevent circuit officials from spotting him.)
 At age seven, he was given a child-sized motorized car for frequent driving on the streets of his gated community and asked his father about a go-kart.
 On his 11th birthday, Castroneves received his first go-kart from race car driver Alfredo Guaraná Menezes, and began driving at a karting track in São Paulo.
 His mother disliked racing, urging him to focus on schooling and enrolling him in less dangerous sports, such as association football, judo, swimming, tennis, and volleyball.
 Castroneves played those sports infrequently before telling his mother he wanted to focus on racing.
 He was inspired by Ayrton Senna, a three-time Formula One world champion.

 His father enrolled him in the Karting State Championships in São Paulo in early 1987.
 Castroneves won his first trophy mid-year by bettering himself, as his father sold his Rio de Janeiro property to establish and finance a karting team around his son.
 At the age of thirteen, he was taken off full-time schooling to learn more about karting from his father and team members.
 Castroneves' mother disapproved because she believed he could opt to stop karting and was fearful of him not having a backup career.
-Castroneves won the 1989 Brazilian National Go-Kart Championship at the age pf fourteen.
+Castroneves won the 1989 Brazilian National Go-Kart Championship at the age of fourteen.
 Around this time, he and his family began watching Championship Auto Racing Teams (CART) and Formula One racing on television.
 From October 1989 to March 1990, Castroneves did weightlifting and played tennis to improve his physique.

-In 1990, he forfeited the Brazilian National Go-Kart Championship and flew to Italy to enter the Karting World Cup to acquaint himself with the more powerful and grippier European go-karts.
+In 1990, Castroneves forfeited the Brazilian National Go-Kart Championship and flew to Italy to enter the Karting World Cup to acquaint himself with the more powerful and grippier European go-karts.
 A mix-up of his registration papers with the Confederação Brasileira de Automobilismo (English: Brazilian Autosport Confederation) and talks with the Commission Internationale de Karting in Switzerland prevented him from entering until a fellow karter sustained an arm injury.
 Castroneves finished the race sixteenth.
 He raced in the 1991 Karting World Cup in France without registration trouble, finishing 25th, and won more races in Brazil.